Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Abstract

 \section{Abstract}

-Whole-arm tactile sensing enables a robot to sense properties of contact across its entire arm.
-By using this large sensing area, a robot has the potential to acquire useful information from incidental contact that occurs while performing a task.
-Within this paper, we demonstrate that data-driven methods can be used to infer mechanical properties of objects from incidental contact with a robot's forearm.
-We collected data from a tactile-sensing forearm as it made contact with various objects during a simple reaching motion.
-We then used hidden Markov models (HMMs) to infer two object properties (rigid vs. soft and fixed vs. movable) based on low-dimensional features of time-varying tactile sensor data (maximum force, contact area, and contact motion).
-A key issue is the extent to which data-driven methods can generalize to robot actions that differ from those used during training.
-To investigate this issue, we developed an idealized mechanical model of a robot with a compliant joint making contact with an object.
-This model provides intuition for the classification problem.
-We also conducted tests in which we varied the robot arm's velocity and joint stiffness.
-We found that, in contrast to our previous methods \cite{BhattacharjeeRehgKemp2012}, multivariate HMMs achieved high cross-validation accuracy and successfully generalized what they had learned to new robot motions with distinct velocities and joint stiffnesses.
+Whole-arm tactile sensing enables a robot to sense contact and infer contact properties across its entire arm.
+Within this paper, we demonstrate that using data-driven methods, a humanoid robot can infer mechanical properties of objects from contact with its forearm during a simple reaching motion.
+A key issue is the extent to which the performance of data-driven methods can generalize to robot actions that differ from those used during training.
+To investigate this, we developed an idealized physics-based lumped element model of a robot with a compliant joint making contact with an object.
+Using this physics-based model, we performed experiments with varied robot, object and environment parameters.
+We also collected data from a tactile-sensing forearm on a real robot as it made contact with various objects during a simple reaching motion with varied arm velocities and joint stiffnesses.
+The robot used one nearest neighbor classifiers (1-NN), hidden Markov models (HMMs), and long short-term memory (LSTM) networks to infer two object properties (hard vs. soft and moved vs. unmoved) based on features of time-varying tactile sensor data (maximum force, contact area, and contact motion).
+We found that, in contrast to 1-NN, the performance of LSTMs (with sufficient data availability) and multivariate HMMs successfully generalized to new robot motions with distinct velocities and joint stiffnesses.
+Compared to single features, using multiple features gave the best results for both experiments with physics-based models and a real-robot.